 - Conduct a security assessment for third-party-developed systems and software before the networks goes online

 - Store personal information and important data collected and/or produced during the course of their operations in China.
-If cross-border transfer of such information and data is required for business reasons, the operators must conduct a security review
+If cross-border transfer of such information and data is required for business reasons, the operators must pass a mandatory security assessment by CAC

 - Pass the cyber security review before the operators procure a wide range of network products and services that may negatively impact national security in China.
 The operators’ procurement agreements must explicitly state that the suppliers will assist with the cybersecurity review and commit to not engage in illegal activities